SKF-LAM/skflam-techhub-training/README.md

 # SKFLAM TechHub Training

 Welcome to the **SKFLAM TechHub Training** repository.
-This repository is designed to help participants learn and practice essential software development tools and practices, including Docker, PostgreSQL, Git, and Python.
+This repository is designed to help participants learn and practice essential software development tools and practices, including Docker, PostgreSQL, Git, and Python. stg

 ## Table of Contents